5 Ways to Insulate Your Apartment Windows for Winter

 3. Install removable magnetic window insulation

-Removable magnetic window insulation is the perfect solution if you want to occasionally open your windows during the winter.
+Removable magnetic vinyl is the perfect DIY window insulation fix if you still want to occasionally open your windows during the winter.
 Instead of tape, magnets hold the insulating vinyl in place so you can put the insulation in place on cold days and leave it off otherwise.
 Here's how it works:

 1. Apply several coats of magnetic paint to the window trim.